lowRISC/opentitan/doc/getting_started/install_vivado/index.md

 ## Device permissions: udev rules

-To program FPGAs user using Vivado typically needs to have permission to USB devices connected to the PC.
+To program an FPGAs the user using Vivado typically needs to have permissions to access USB devices connected to the PC.
 Depending on your security policy you can take different steps to enable this access.
 One way of doing so is given in the udev rule outlined below.